 Bukit Bangkirai (Bangkirai Hill) is a 1,500-hectare natural tropical located about 58 kilometres Balikpapan.
-There are Bangkirai trees (Shorea laevis) with 40-50 m in height, 120 bird species and monkeys, 45 kinds of orchids, and etc. Black orchids and other kinds of orchids are endemic to Bukit Bangkirai.

-Visitors can also experience walking along in a 64-metre canopy bridge which connects 5 big bengkirai trees 30 m above the ground.
+There are Bengkirai trees (Shorea laevis) growing to 40-50 m might, over 120 bird species and monkeys.
+Black orchids, among 45 kinds of orchids, are endemic to Bukit Bengkirai.
+Visitors can experience walking along in a 64-metre canopy bridge which connects 5 big bengkirai trees 30 m above the ground.